What is Brazil's pathway to limit global warming to 1.5°C?

 Decarbonising the transport sector

-Transport emissions made up 13% of Brazil’s total emissions in 2022.1 While three quarters of transport energy consumption came from oil in 2022, biofuels accounted for almost one quarter – amounting to a much higher share than in most other countries.2 In all 1.5°C compatible pathways analysed here, oil is phased down significantly, with growth in electricity and biofuels making up the shortfall.
+Transport emissions made up 14% of Brazil’s total emissions in 2023.1 Three quarters of transport energy consumption came from oil, while biofuels accounted for almost one quarter – amounting to a much higher biofuels share than in most other countries.2 In all 1.5°C compatible pathways analysed here, oil is phased down significantly, with growth in electricity and biofuels making up the shortfall.

 Brazil's energy mix in the transport sector